Parable of the Renegades

 Before he could leave his father and retreat to his room, Davis was stopped.
 His father had stood up from his chair, put both of his hands on Davis’ shoulders and took a closer look at the way his son presented himself.
 Even though it was his father doing this rough inspection, Davis couldn’t bear to look him in the eye.
 He instead closed his own and added more to that by looking away.

 His father smiled.
 “See?
-Your dad knows what suits you!
+Your dad knows what’s good for you!
 Now that you’ve cut your hair, we just need to wait for your goatee to grow back and I guarantee you will look very handsome!
 I told you trying to copy that junk doesn’t suit you.”

 Davis bit down on his tongue until he almost drew blood from it.
-Thankfully, the pain distracted him from snapping.
+Thankfully, this forced him not to snap.
 As such, his words came out through his teeth with only a hint of animosity.
 “Nihan’s fashion sense is anything but junk, dad.”

 His father didn’t listen.
 He was too busy assuring his son that soon enough, all the girls will be “throwing themselves all over him” once he attained the look he envisioned for him.

 As he marched upstairs with his bag slung over his shoulder.
-Davis’ father called out to son, telling him for the nth time to smile more often.
-To Davis, that reminder was unnecessary.
-He did smile a lot – just never in front of his parents because lately, they've done nothing to make him feel grateful.
+Davis’ father called out to son, telling him to smile more often.
+Davis felt that the reminder was unnecessary.
+He did smile a lot – just never in front of his parents because lately, nothing they’ve ever done for him made him want to be grateful.
 Davis repeated to himself the reason he felt so strained from them, especially his father.

 When Davis opened his bedroom door, a room that was very in your face about the otaku culture greeted him.
 Every space on the shelves was occupied by his collections of manga, light novels, or poseable figurines of his favorite fictional characters.
 Every space in the walls was an easy way to learn about certain anime series or the trending Nihanese pop idols.
 It was his safe haven from the authority of his parents.